12 Things You Need To Do When Your ZJ Stalls

 If you want to replace your PCM, a reman may or may not be your answer.
 You never know what you'll get when you order a PCM online; reman, refurb, whatever; I'm not sure any of them actually rework the solder joints on the connectors.
 I have personally had four PCMs on my vehicle.
-Some of the repair and return shops and internet PCM exchange houses are roll of the dice and I do not recommend using them, though some users are satisfied.
-Most auto part store sell A1Cardone and some sell Standard.
-They come with a years warranty and I had to utilize it.
+Some of the repair and return shops and internet PCM exchange houses are a roll of the dice, and I do not recommend using them, though some users are satisfied.
+The most auto part store sells A1Cardone, and some sell Standard.
+They come with a year's warranty, and I had to utilize them.
 I finally got an A1Cardone to hold.
 Send Kolak a PM and see what options he offers.

 End of story.:rantoff:

-The first thing you want to do before you take the cover off, while the engine is running (if it's running), just give the PDC a good whack on top and sides with your hand and see if the ZJ objects.
+The first thing you want to do before you take the cover off while the engine is running (if it's running) is just give the PDC a good whack on top and sides with your hand and see if the ZJ objects.
 If anything changes, there's your sign.
 Time to repair your PDC.

 Note: A lot of people have the misconception that a relay is a go/nogo device which is not the case.
-The FP and ASD relays are 100% duty cycle with heavy current draw and contacts are susceptible to carbon build up.
+The FP and ASD relays are 100% duty cycle with a heavy current draw, and contacts are susceptible to carbon buildup.
 This equals intermittent function of whatever is on the load side of the relay, depending on demand.
 You can use the horn relay socket to test all of the relays for go/nogo... stick it in and see if the horn works.
-It is an off the cuff method that can leave stones unturned, but could work in a pinch.
-Dirty contacts may operate the horn for a second or two, but can fail under constant load.
+It is an off the cuff method that can leave stones unturned but could work in a pinch.
+Dirty contacts may operate the horn for a second or two but can fail under constant load.

 Pull all of the fuses out one at a time and go through the same cleaning routine as you did with the relays.
 If a leg on anything you remove looks charred, you will need to disassemble the PDC and correct the problem.